Read this holistic nutritionist’s Herbalife review and learn whether Herbalife products and shakes really help you with weight loss.

 Soy is rich in phytic acid, which blocks mineral absorption.
 It’s rich in goitrogens, which negatively impact the thyroid.

 It’s rich in phytoestrogens.
 These substances mimic estrogen in the body and boast links to cancer.

 If you’re looking for a non-denatured protein with recognizable ingredients from grass-fed cows, I buy this protein powder for Scott.

 These products contain the artificial sweetener, sucralose, also known as Splenda.
 From the mouth of the beast,

 Sucralose is made through a patented, multi-step process that starts with sugar and selectively replaces three hydrogen-oxygen groups on the sugar molecule with three chlorine atoms.
 The result is an exceptionally stable sweetener that tastes like sugar, but without sugar’s calories.

 That’s right, it’s chlorinated.
-Sucralose destroys beneficial gut flora, thus impairing immune function.
+Sucralose destroys beneficial gut flora, thus impairing immune function and promoting obesity.

 Here is the recipe for the protein shake I make, it is unprocessed and actually good for you.

 *I do not recommend most protein shakes and meal replacements, excluding the organic, grass-fed protein powder I linked to in this article.
-I have gotten a lot of questions about other product lines since writing this.
 If you have a question about a particular brand of protein shakes and/or meal replacements, please provide a link to the product so I can more efficiently answer your question.